Romans 3:31 Do we then overthrow the law by this faith? By no means! May it never be, on the contrary, we uphold the law.

 Luke 16:17 But it is easier for heaven and earth to pass away than for one dot of the Law to become void.

-The Lord GOD used “heaven and earth” as witnesses to the covenantal promises that He made regarding His Instruction/Law.
-Jesus purposefully referred to these two witnesses to emphasize and reaffirm these words; that His Instructions, His Laws, His Words will be valid, current and in effect until heaven and earth have passed away.
+The Lord GOD specifically used “heaven and earth” as witnesses to the covenantal promises that He made regarding His Teachings and Instructions/Laws.
+Jesus purposefully referred to these two witnesses in ‘Matthew’ & ‘Luke’ above, to emphasize and reaffirm those witnesses; that His Instructions/Laws, will be valid, current and in effect until heaven and earth have passed away.
 Take a look outside to verify…

 What does the text say?